microsoft/api-guidelines/Guidelines.md

 For each resource in the payload:

-- In a collection, if the `id` property is not specified, the operation is treated as an insert into the collection, as if it were POSTed against the collection.
-- In a collection, if the `id` property is specified, the operation is treated as an update against the resource, as if it were PATCHed directly.
+- If the `id` property is specified, the operation is targeted against the identified resource.
+- If the `id` property is not specified:
+  - For a singleton, the operation targets the referenced resource in the schema.
+  - In a collection, the operation targets the resource that would be targeted upon a POST to the collection (usually an insert).
+- If the `@conflictBehavior` annotation is specified on a resource, the following values yield the specified behaviors:
+  - `update` (default): An existing resource is updated with the specified values, or a new resource is created.
+  - `overwrite`: An existing resource is replaced with a new one with the specified values, or a new resource is created.
+  - `createNew`: If an existing resource exists, a new one is created that does not conflict with the existing one (eg. with a new server-chosen name).
+  - `fail`: If an existing resource exists, the operation fails.
-  - If `id` is the only property specified, the operation is treated as a GET against the resource (same as the result returned from a no-op PATCH).
+- If no properties to update are specified (eg. the only specified property is `id`), the operation is treated as a GET against the resource.
 - If the `eTag` property is specified on a resource, the value is used as a precondition, as if it were specified in the `If-Match` header on a direct request to the resource.
 - If the `@removed` annotation is specified on a resource, the operation is treated as a DELETE request against that resource.
 - If a property corresponds to the name of a function or action, the operation is treated as an invocation of that function or action, with the property's body as the payload.